marcusrossel/live-lightshow/README.md

 ---

-This project is licensed under the _GPLv3_, so feel free to clone and modify it to your hearts content.
+This project is licensed under the _GPLv3_, so feel free to clone and modify it to your heart's content.